Skip to main content

 About staying in Meribel

-Meribel Village: Small ski resort with a tranquil atmosphere
+Méribel Village: small ski resort with a tranquil atmosphere

 Méribel Village (1400m) was transformed from a sleepy village to a charming small ski resort when it gained a chairlift in the 1990s.
 Although only five minutes by car or bus from Méribel, it has its own centre with shopsbars and restaurants.